Expatriates in the United Arab Emirates: Mexicans

 Approximately 3,000 Mexican citizens live and work in the UAE.

 Peruvians

-Around 300 Peruvians live in the UAE.
+Around 300 Peruvians live in the UAE working in multiple sectors with many Peruvians focusing in the food and beverage sector, it is estimated that there are more than 20 Peruvian or Peruvian influenced restaurants.

 Venezuelans

 1,200 people living in the UAE have Venezuelan roots in 2015.
 Many Venezuelans work in the oil and gas sector.

 Caribbean populations

 The Caribbean community in the UAE numbers around 2,000 as of 2014, which is an increase since 2006 when it barely numbered 100.

 Cubans

 A small Cuban community is present in Dubai and Abu Dhabi.
 The population has increased over the years.
 Cuban cigars are popular in the UAE.
 Cuban food and salsa clubs are available in the UAE.

 Dominicans

-Around 2,000 to 3,000 Dominicans reside in the UAE.
+Around 1000 Dominicans reside in the UAE.

 Jamaicans

-The majority of the Caribbean community are Jamaicans, and a few dozen Jamaican pilots are presently working for the Emirates airline.
+The majority of the Caribbean community are Jamaicans, and a few dozen Jamaicans are presently working for Emirates.

 European populations

+Albanians

+The UAE is home to around 200-300 Albanian citizens with the community continuing to grow through migration.
+A significant number of Albanian expats in the UAE are involved in white collar professions and many are with university education.

 Austrians

 The UAE is home to 1,800 Austrians, and 36 Austrian companies operate directly in the UAE.
 Jumeirah Park in Dubai, as of 2019, is the preferred neighbourhood for Austrians living in Dubai.